revbayes/revbayes.github.io/tutorials/ctmc/index.md

 mni = 1
 ```

 You may have noticed that we used the `=` operator to create the move index.
 This simply means that the variable is not part of the model.
-You will later see that we use this operator more often, *e.g.,* when we create moves and monitors.
+You will later see that we use this operator more often, *e.g.*,  when we create moves and monitors.

 With the data loaded, we can now proceed to specify our Jukes-Cantor substitution model.